nfttrader-io/sdk-js/README.md

 ##### createSwapTransactionCreated

-It's emitted when the transaction is created and it is waiting to be mined.
+This is emitted when the transaction is created and it is waiting to be mined.
 This event can be intercepted by the ```on()``` method (described in the next sections).
 Example:

 ```js
 sdk.on('createSwapTransactionCreated', ({tx}) => {